 Sea Kayaking

-A group from SCC ventures onto the sea once a week during the summer months (usually Monday evenings) meeting at Stonehaven Harbour.
 When conditions are reasonable the coastline around Stonehaven is perfect for exploring in kayaks - small channels and large caves, large cliffs that support multitudes of nesting sea birds (including puffins, fulmars, razorbill, guillemot, kittiwake and eider duck).
-The smell is almost overpowering! - Yes, the smell is guano.

 If weather conditions are especially poor, the harbour is generally still sheltered enough to provide a safe area for practising rolls, deep water rescues, Eskimo rescues and paddling strokes.